tryton/trytond/doc/ref/cache.rst

     after being set in or retrieved from the cache.
 ..

+.. attribute:: hit

+Count the number of times the cache returned a cached value.

+.. attribute:: miss

+Count the number of times the cache did not contain the key.

+.. classmethod:: stats()

+Yield statistics for each instance.

 .. method:: get(key[, default])

 Retrieve the value of the key in the cache.
 If a ``default`` is specified it